2008 attacks on Uttar Pradeshi and Bihari migrants in Maharashtra: October

 As news about the arrest spread, there was violence in other parts of Maharashtra too.
-Sporadic incidents of stone pelting at municipal and private buses were reported in the reat of Maharashtra following the arrest of MNS chief Raj Thackeray in Ratnagiri.
+Sporadic incidents of stone pelting at municipal and private buses were reported in the rest of Maharashtra following the arrest of MNS chief Raj Thackeray in Ratnagiri.
 In Kothrud area, some alleged MNS activists damaged a company's bus that was taking its employees to workplace.
 Few Pune Municipal Transport (PMT) buses were stoned by miscreants, police said.
 Meanwhile, police have picked up around 100 MNS activists, including some corporators as a preventive measure.
 In Nashik, MNS activists set ablaze a truck near PWD minister Chhagan Bhujbal's farm and also damaged another truck at Vilholi-Phata area, police said.
-Incidents of stone pelting on MSRTC buses and other vehicles were reported in some areas, they said, adding vehicular traffic on the busy Mumbai-Agra-national highway was disrupted following the protest.
+Incidents of stone pelting on Maharashtra State Road Transport Corporation (MSCRT) buses and other vehicles were reported in some areas, they said, adding vehicular traffic on the busy Mumbai-Agra-national highway was disrupted following the protest.
 Police rounded up 70 MNS activists in Nashik incidents and security was tightened in the city.
 In Solapur, incidents of stone pelting on state transport buses were also reported.
-In Nagpur MNS party leaders claimed to have damaged several MSRTC buses.
+In Nagpur MNS party leaders claimed to have damaged several MSCRT buses.

 Angry students in various parts of Bihar damaged railway property and disrupted train traffic, as a protest.
-The police said the protesters targeted Patna, Jehanabad, Barh, Khusrupur, Sasaram and Purnia railway stations in the morning.
+The police said the protesters targeted Patna, Jehanabad, Barh, Khusropur, Sasaram and Purnia railway stations in the morning.
 The protesting students reportedly set afire two AC bogies of an express train at Barh railway station.
-They ransacked Jehanabad, Barh, Purnia and Sasaram railway stations.
+They ransacked Jehanabad, Barh, Purnia and Sasaram.
 According to the railway police, at least 10 students were detained in the morning and extra security was deployed to control the situation.
 A 10-year-old boy was killed when police opened fire on protesters.
 The child was hit by a stray bullet and died at the scene after police in Rohtas district fired on a mob attacking a train station.
 A group of 25 people pelted stones on the Maharashtra Bhawan in Khalasi Line, Kanpur, Uttar Pradesh.
 Constructed in 1928, the building is owned by the lone trust run by Marathis in Kanpur.

 January–May 2009

-On 26 January 2009, MNS activists attacked North Indian residents of Satpur near Nashik who were paying tribute to the terrorist attacks on Mumbai in 2008 and also celebrating 'Uttar Pradesh Din' through cultural programmes.
+On 26 January 2009, MNS activists attacked North Indian residents of Satpur near Nashik who were paying tribute to the terrorist attacks on Mumbai in 2008 and also celebrating 'Uttar Pradesh Din' (Uttar Pradesh Day) through cultural programmes.
 Eight of them were arrested.
 In May 2009, alleged MNS workers tried to disrupt Patna-born actress Neetu Chandra's intimate photoshoot with a model in Mumbai, claiming that it promoted lesbianism and chanting "Jai Maharashtra."